analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/README.md

 # Trendyol E-Commerce Analysis: Insights for Growth

 Note: This overview provides detailed insights and recommendations.
-If you wish to view only the SQL queries used in the analysis, please click [SQL Queries][(https://github.com/analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/blob/main/sql%20queries.sql).](https://github.com/analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/blob/main/sql_queries.sql
+If you wish to view only the SQL queries used in the analysis, please click.sql queries.
-)